 2. Look for warning signs: Some warning signs that a profile might be fake include:

-- Blurry or low resolution profile photo
+- A blurry or low-resolution profile photo

 - The profile has been set up very recently